How To: Select a Business Credit Card

 Penalties

-Apply for the business credit card that best fits your needs.
-The time it takes to get approved for your credit card account varies between cards.
-Some credit cards offer instant approval, while others might make you wait a few weeks.
+Tip: The time it takes to get approved for your credit card account varies.
+Some cards offer instant approval, while others might make you wait a few weeks.
 In general, the better your credit rating, the faster the response time for a credit card application.
-Once a decision is made you will be notified by e-mail, mail, or both.

-• Do your research.
-Many banks and credit card companies are currently making offers, with some attractive perks that may meet your business needs.
+1. Do your research.
+Many banks and credit card companies offer attractive perks that may meet your specific business needs.
 Research offers from both local banks and national credit card companies.

-• Lay the ground rules.
+2. Lay the ground rules.
 Make sure your employees know exactly what can and cannot be charged on the credit card.
-Some cards will let you adjust the credit limit on individual employee cards, as well as limit where the card can be used.
+Some cards will let you adjust the credit limit on individual employee's cards, as well as limit where the card can be used.